CREATING AND MANAGING GOOGLE FORMS

 Select drop-down for region of residence and input the various regions as seen below.

 Options will appear after clicking on the drop-down.
 Input the various regions been targeted.

 When asking YES/NO questions, select ‘Check-boxes’

 Boom!!
 You now have a complete form.
-Click on the ‘eye’ icon at the top right hand side to preview.
+Click on the ‘eye’ icon at the top right-hand side to preview.

-Preventing multiple response from members.
+Preventing multiple responses from members.

-Giving confirmation message after form submit.
+Giving confirmation message after form submission.